Kotlin/kotlinx.serialization/docs/json.md

 }
 ```

-Now it can be used to read the flatten JSON details as `UnknownProject`
+Now it can be used to read flattened JSON details as `UnknownProject`.

 ```kotlin
 fun main() {
     println(Json.decodeFromString(UnknownProjectSerializer, """{"type":"unknown","name":"example","maintainer":"Unknown","license":"Apache 2.0"}"""))